melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 ### What is Structural Variation?

 Genetic variation is always relative.
 In general, we have a reference sequence which we know lots about, and query sequences to compare against this reference.
 Given we know lots about the reference, the ***impact*** of any variation we find in the query sequences can be inferred.
-The query sequences by originate from a single individual or a group, depending on the biological question.
+The query sequences can originate from a single individual or a group, depending on the biological question.
 <br>

 <img src="../media/snv_vs_sv.png" style="display: block; margin-left: auto; margin-right: auto; width: 65%;">